tlverse/tlverse-handbook/02-roadmap.md

-Because we can never observe both $Y(0)$ (the counterfactual outcome when $A=0$) and $Y(1)$ (similarly, the counterfactual outcome when $A=1$), we cannot estimate the quantity in Equation \@ref(eqn:ate) directly.
+Because we can never observe both $Y(0)$ (the counterfactual outcome when $A=0$) and $Y(1)$ (similarly, the counterfactual outcome when $A=1$), we cannot estimate the quantity in Equation \@ref(eq:ate) directly.
 Instead, we have to make assumptions under which this quantity may be estimated from the observed data $O \sim P_0$ under the data-generating distribution $P_0$.
 Fortunately, given the causal model specified in the NPSEM above, we can, with a handful of